 If you have not yet met the entry requirements (eg youre still studying for the appropriate qualifications) you can still apply for a course.
 You may receive an offer of a place on the condition that you meet the requirements before you start your course.

 The Steps to Postgraduate Study website, sponsored by the UK funding bodies, provides information for UK, EU and international students who are thinking about applying for Masters programmes.

 We are introducing a new online application system for students applying for Masters courses with a start date of September 2017 or later.

 - Apply for courses starting from September 2017 onwards (including pre-sessional language courses for 2017)

-- Apply for courses starting in September 2016
+- Apply for courses starting before September 2017

-If you are unsure which form you need to use, or you experience any difficulties applying online, please email our admissions team
+If you are unsure which form you need to use, or you experience any difficulties applying online, please contact our admissions team

 Whichever form you are using you will be able to log in and track the progress of your application at any time.

 You can save your application at any time so you do not need to fully complete it in one session.
 However your application may be deleted after six weeks if you do not submit it.

 Make sure you have all your supporting documents scanned and ready to upload with your online application.
 All documents should be in English, or sent with certified translations into English.
 Without copies of the required documents we will be unable to make you an offer.